-On 20 January 2022, the Company issued 690,705,280 free detachable warrants ("Warrants 2022/2027") pursuant to the Rights Issue Exercise as described in Share Capital section above.
-Warrants 2022/2027, which were constituted under the Deed Poll dated 7 December 2021, shall expire on 19 January 2027 ("the Exercise Period").
-Each Warrant 2022/2027 entitles the registered holder, at any time during the Exercise Period, to subscribe for one (1) new ordinary share in the Company at an exercise price of RM0.15 per Warrant 2022/2027.
-Any Warrants 2022/2027 not exercised by the date of maturity will thereafter lapse and cease to be valid for all purposes.
+The Warrants 2022/2027 ("the Warrants") were constituted under the Deed Poll dated 7 December 2021.
+The Warrants were issued on 20 January 2022 in conjuction with the right issue of the Company's Ordinary Shares and shall expire on 19 January 2027.
+Each Warrant entitled the registered holder, at any time during the exercise period, to subscribe for one (1) new ordinary share at an exercise price of RM0.15 per Warrant.
+None of Warrants 2022/2027 were exercised during the financial year.